xcvista/CGIKit.E/README.md

 ## Copyright and License

-Copyright &copy; 2011-2013 Maxthon T. Chan.
-All rights reserved.
+Copyright &copy; 2011-2013 Maxthon Chan, John Shi, et al. All rights reserved.

 You can freely use, reproduce, display, copy, modify, and distribute this software, as long as the following conditions are met: